Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 How Often Should You Visit A Dental Hygienist?

 A dental cleaning is important for general health since the dental hygienist suggests that a person should go for a cleaning and check-up every six months.
-This check-up is done twice a year to clean the teeth to ensure that there is removal of plaque and tarter which might not be removed by brushing.
+This check-up is done twice a year to clean the teeth to ensure that there is removal of plaque and tartar, which might not be removed by brushing.

-In the same respect, these appointments afford the chance to discover other dental problems ranging from tooth decay to periodontal disease at stages where they are easily manageable.
+In the same respect, these appointments afford the chance to discover other dental problems, ranging from tooth decay to periodontal disease, at stages where they are easily manageable.

 However, there may be people who have certain specialised dental issues or prior gum disease or orthodontic work that may require more – every 3-4 months.
 In this case, it may be recommended that you consult your dentist to find out how often you should visit for your oral hygiene routine.